tbishaw-stat6250/course-questions-wiki/week-07/README.md

 - *Answer* (ldai4-stat6250): Yes, we should specify the variable in the DROP= or KEEP= option in the DATA statement.
 Otherwise, the statement that references the variable uses a missing value for the variable.
 - *Question* (xyin6-stat6250): Does the if-statement after SET statement overwrite the dataset created in DATA statement? (subseting a new dataset)
 - Question (lsun20-stat6250): Why we don't need the THEN statement after IF statement?
+- *Question* (sbagdi-stat6250)- How is KEEP dataset option different rom KEEp statement in a DATA step?